Chart Color Schemes

 North Epping has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, North Epping's population is estimated at around 4,592 people.
-This reflects a decrease of 65 people since the 2021 Census, which reported a population of 4,657 people.
-The current population is inferred from AreaSearch's estimate of 4,529 residents following examination of the latest ERP data release by the ABS (June 2024), along with an additional two validated new addresses since the Census date.
-This results in a population density ratio of 1,987 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, North Epping has demonstrated resilient growth patterns with a compound annual growth rate of 3.2%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 88.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population of North Epping statistical area is around 4,750.
+This reflects a growth of 93 people since the 2021 Census, which recorded a population of 4,657.
+The increase was inferred from AreaSearch's estimate of resident population at 4,620 in June 2024 and two validated new addresses post-Census.
+This results in a density ratio of 2,056 persons per square kilometer, above the national average assessed by AreaSearch.
+Over the past decade, North Epping (SA2) has shown resilient growth with a compound annual growth rate of 3.2%, outperforming its SA3 area.
+Overseas migration contributed approximately 88.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, North Epping is forecasted to experience significant population growth, increasing by 1,894 persons to reach 6,486 people by 2041, reflecting a total increase of 52.7% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, North Epping (SA2) is forecasted to grow by 1,885 persons, reflecting a 47.4% increase over the 17-year period.

 Frequently Asked Questions - Population